 Academic Success Program

-LMU-DSOL’s Academic Success Program is designed to help students realize their potential by introducing them to the essential skills needed to succeed in law school and on law school exams.
-As such, the program aims to help students acquire, internalize and apply legal knowledge in a way that will enhance their performance in law school, on the bar exam and in the legal profession.
+LMU Law’s Academic Success Program is designed to help students realize their potential by introducing them to the essential skills needed to succeed in law school and on law school exams.
+The program aims to help students acquire, internalize, and apply legal knowledge in a way that will enhance their performance in law school, on the bar exam, and in the legal profession.

 Succeeding in Law School

-LMU-DSOL has a formal and extensive Academic Success Program that begins prior to matriculation, weaves through all courses and continues until students have passed the bar examination.
+LMU Law’s extensive Academic Success Program begins prior to matriculation, weaves through all courses, and continues until students have passed the bar examination.
 Components include:

 - A Bridge Week before matriculation;